 Oxycodone is a narcotic pain reliever.
-Taking it can lead to a host of side effects, some which can be mild and others which can be severe.
+Also, taking it can lead to a host of side effects, some of which can be mild and others, which can be severe.
 Not everyone who takes oxycodone and other opiates experiences the same side effects.
-All prescription medications can cause some side effects but individuals can take them without issue.
-Oxycodone is used to treat moderate to severe pain and has the potential to cause physical and psychological dependence and addiction.
-How you tolerate the medication and whether side effects appear depends on several factors including how your body metabolizes the drug, the amount taken and whether or not you are already tolerant to opiates.
+All prescription medications can cause some side effects, but individuals can take them without issue.
+In general, Oxycodone is used to treat moderate to severe pain and can cause physical and psychological dependence and addiction.
+How you tolerate the medication and whether side effects appear on several factors, including how your body metabolizes the drug, the amount is taken, and whether or not you are already tolerant to opiates.
 Oxycodone medications are marketed under a variety of names, including OxyContin.

-Some Oxycodone Side Effects Can Be Serious
+Serious Oxycodone Side Effects

 Less Commonly Reported Side Effects of Oxycodone Use

 Sometimes it’s hard to tell if certain medical problems or discomforts are related to the medication you are taking or something unrelated.
 Also, with oxycodone, there are some less commonly reported side effects that fall into this category.
 They can also include:

 - Neck pain